HealthCatalyst/Fabric.Cashmere/guides/contribution-guide.md

 ### Code Documentation

 The API documentation for Cashmere is auto-generated directly from the TypeScript source using [Dgeni](https://github.com/angular/dgeni) (based on [JSDoc](https://jsdoc.app/)).
-Be sure that all components and modules are exported in the `index.ts` file of that component's directory.
+Be sure that all public components and modules are exported in the `index.ts` file of that component's directory.
 That will ensure that the documentation generator parses all included code.
 The following are best-practices to ensure the docs are generated correctly:

 #### Comment Formatting